mrbenhowl/messageCheckr/README.md

 The following is a list of all possible types that you can use to construct an `expectedMessage`

 ### Element by name
+- **{path: 'path.to.element', \<options\>}**

-- **{path: 'path.to.element', equals: operator - see section Operators}**
+    - equals: operator - see section Operators
-- **{path: 'path.to.element', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{path: 'path.to.element', contains: 'string' or integer}**
+    - contains: 'string' or integer
-- **{path: 'path.to.element', attribute: 'attribute name', equals: operator - see section Operators}**
+    - attribute: 'attribute name', equals: operator - see section Operators
-- **{path: 'path.to.element', attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{path: 'path.to.element', attribute: 'attribute name', contains: 'string' or integer}**
+    - attribute: 'attribute name', contains: 'string' or integer
-- **{path: 'path.to.element', pathShouldNotExist: true}**
+    - pathShouldNotExist: true

 ### Element by position
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, equals: operator - see section Operators}**
+- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, \<options\>}** where \<options\> can be:

+    - equals: operator - see section Operators
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, contains: 'string' or integer}**
+    - contains: 'string' or integer
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, attribute: 'attribute name', equals: operator - see section Operators}**
+    - attribute: 'attribute name', equals: operator - see section Operators
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{parentPath: 'path to parent of child element', element: 'name of element', elementPosition: integer > 0, attribute: 'attribute name', contains: 'string' or integer}**
+    - attribute: 'attribute name', contains: 'string' or integer

 ### Repeating groups of elements
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', equals: operator - see section Operators}**
+- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', \<options\>}** where \<options\> can be:

+    - equals: operator - see section Operators
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', contains: 'string' or integer}**
+    - contains: 'string' or integer
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', attribute: 'attribute name', equals: operator - see section Operators}**
+    - attribute: 'attribute name', equals: operator - see section Operators
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'}**
+    - attribute: 'attribute name', equals: /regex containing utc-timezone or local-timezone/, dateFormat: 'see section Date Format'
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', attribute: 'attribute name', contains: 'string' or integer}**
+    - attribute: 'attribute name', contains: 'string' or integer
-- **{repeatingGroup: {path: 'path to element containing repeating group', repeater: 'repeating group name', number: integer - occurrence}, path: 'element name', pathShouldNotExist: true}**
+    - pathShouldNotExist: true

 ### {path: 'path.to.element', equals: operator - see section Operators}